TerrAscend Corp (CNSX:TER, OTCMKTS:TRSSF) is an excellent cannabis stock that’s poised for serious growth.

 Where did TerrAscend get the money to do that?

-In 2017, Canopy Growth Corp (NYSE:CGC) and JW Asset Management, LLC together invested $52.5 million in TerrAscend, with the goal of building out operations in the U.S. (Source: “Investor Presentation: November 2020,” TerrAscend Corp, last accessed January 19, 2021.)
+In 2017, Canopy Growth Corp (NASDAQ:CGC) and JW Asset Management, LLC together invested $52.5 million in TerrAscend, with the goal of building out operations in the U.S. (Source: “Investor Presentation: November 2020,” TerrAscend Corp, last accessed January 19, 2021.)

 As a multistate operator, TerrAscend’s U.S. footprint includes high-growth markets like California, New Jersey, and Pennsylvania.
 In Canada, it operates in the medical and recreational marijuana markets from coast to coast.